zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 * Sampling rates of all experiments
 * For other more fundamental settings including auction mechanisms, CTR predicting models, other cold start algorithms and experiment designs, and long-term behavior of advertisers, one needs to change codes correspondingly

+## Reference
+Ye, Zikun and Zhang, Dennis and Zhang, Heng and Zhang, Renyu and Chen, Xin and Xu, Zhiwei.
+2021.
+Cold Start to Improve Market Thickness on Online Advertising Platforms: Data-Driven Algorithms and Field Experiments.
+Available at SSRN: https://ssrn.com/abstract=3702786 or http://dx.doi.org/10.2139/ssrn.3702786.